 A storm carried 100-mph wind gusts to Madison and the rest of South Dakota on Thursday, damaging homes and leaving thousands without power.

-No injuries or deaths have been reported in the city, Madison Mayor Roy Lindsay said Thursday.
-Two people in South Dakota died during the storm, The Argus Leader reported.
+No injuries or deaths have been reported in the city, Mayor Roy Lindsay said Thursday.
+One person in Sioux Falls died during the storm, The Argus Leader reported.

 Lindsay said several businesses and farms have been destroyed or heavily damaged.